How to Keep Your Chiweenie Warm in Winter

 I felt bad seeing him shake hard like that, so I brought his old bed that usually sits on the mat next to the back door.
 I placed his bed under the table, near my chair by my computer; this is where I usually sit.

 Right after I let him in the house, he started wagging his tail, and then he found his bed, curled up in a ball, and went right to sleep.
 He is so cute.

 If you can, bring your Chiweenie in the house when it is too cold for him/her.
 But if you are unable to bring him/her inside, then be sure to find warm bedding to help your pet stay warm through the cold winter nights.

 Please do not leave your dog outside for the night if he/she is shivering.
 Bring your Chiweenie inside for a little while.
 Let him/her warm up, and then put a sweater and some little boots on him/her before putting him/her outside again.

 - Warm bedding made from old clothes is ideal; plus, your pet will love them because your scent is on them.
-Please remember: wash bedding once a week to keep them clean and fresh.
+Please remember: Wash bedding once a week to keep it clean and fresh.

 - Be sure that your dog always has clean, unfrozen water available.
 Heated bowls can be purchased for outside dogs that live in snowy regions.

 - Bathe your dog indoors during cold weather!
 If you can't bathe your Chiweenie inside, then maybe you should wait for a warm day.
 Do not bathe your pet outside in cold weather; it is just mean.